Jauler/shitty_cpu/readme.md

 The need for simplicity basically dictated [von Neumann](https://en.wikipedia.org/wiki/Von_Neumann_architecture) architecture.
 Also in order to be able to do any kind of maths the minimum amount of registers required was two - and thus, A and B registers were born.
-And the "maths" I am talking about are just a simple addition of those two registers.
+The "maths" I am talking about here is just a simple addition of those two registers.
 Obviously because this is two's complement addition, just adding negated number will give as subtraction for free.
 For simplicitly I decided to ditch logic operations.